kristel-/spatial-visualization-with-r/plottingMaps.md

 ![plot of chunk plot shapefile layers](figure/plot shapefile layers-1.png)

 Retrieve the centroids of polygons to be used for labeling, use `gCentroid` from **`rgeos`**.
-*byid* means that the centroid for every polygon not one centroid of the whole map.
+*byid=TRUE* specifies that the centroid for every polygon will be retrieved not just one centroid for the whole map.
-Label positions can also be in a separate dataframe with specific coordinates (e.g. not necessarly centroids).
+Label positions can also be in a separate dataframe with specific coordinates (e.g. label positions don't necessarly need to be centroids).

 ```r